Brittanysacha/SQL---Ecommerce-Data-Transformation-and-Analysis/README.md

 ## Future Goals
 With more time I would have conducted a more throrough cleaning and analysis of the database.
 Although, I was able to remove exact duplicates from the table, there is still other data that could have been sythesized.
+Furthermore, I would aim to develop an improved action plan for the cleaning process, as I noticed that my approach could have been further optimized, potentially resulting in fewer steps required.